kioskOG/kioskOG.github.io/docs/devops/Linux/SIEM-And-XDR/wazuh-server-setup.md

 2) Cluster configuration for multi-node deployment

+{: .important }
-**Note** You need root user privileges to run all the commands described below.
+> You need root user privileges to run all the commands described below.

 ---
 1. ## Wazuh server node installation